-Autoscale groups are scalable cloud resources that launch and manage one or more servers instances.
-An Autoscale group defines a desired state of how many server instances should be active.
-It then drives that actual state to match that desired state.
+Cloud provider Auto Scale groups are scalable cloud resources that launch and manage one or more servers instances.
+An Auto Scale group defines a desired state of how many server instances should be active.
+It then drives the actual state to match that desired state.

 Powering Up and Down